jnhuynh/dot-files/README.md

 `$ ./install.sh`

-## Updating the Vim Plugins
+## Updating the Vim and oh-my-zsh Plugins

-The install script will install all plugins in the `vim/plugins.md` file.
-To add a new vim plugin, just add the git repository into the `vim/plugins.md` file.
+The install script will install all plugins in the `vim/plugins.md` and `oh-my-zsh-custom/plugins.md` files for their respective tools.
+To add a new plugin, just add the git repository into appropriate file.

-All of the plugins are installed into the `vim/bundle` directory.
+All of the plugins are installed into the `vim/bundle` and `oh-my-zsh-custom/plugins` directories.

 # License
 These files are made available under the [MIT License](http://opensource.org/licenses/MIT).